 Last week the European Parliament in Strasbourg called for a weapons embargo on Russia, but France opposed the move, largely because two French warships - together worth 1.2 billion euros ($1.6 billion), are soon to be delivered to the Russian navy.
 Russian soldiers are already in France being trained to use them.

 Though Rutte has been avoiding harsh rhetoric for fear of antagonizing separatists, he told the Dutch parliament that the EU would stand together.
 "Sometimes we have this debate about Europe, about what doesn't work, but the sympathy and support I have received in my calls with almost all of my colleagues… has really moved me," he said.
 "That shows me that Europe is standing shoulder to shoulder in this crisis."

-Following an "intensive" phone call between Mark Rutte and the Russian president on Sunday, Vladimir Putin released a video message on Monday indirectly calling on the separatists not hinder the recovery of the bodies and the securing of evidence.
+call between Mark Rutte and the Russian president on Sunday, Vladimir Putin released a video message on Monday indirectly calling on the separatists not hinder the recovery of the bodies and the securing of evidence.